srishti-sudesh-7/cryptonite-taskphase/OverTheWire/bandit.md

 ## LEVEL 2 TO LEVEL 3
 used this password to log into user bandit2 using ssh.
 learnt that to cat a file name with spaces, I needed to either:
-1. put he name within " " or
+1. put the name within " " or
 2. write it in this manner: spaces\ in\ this\ filename refered to https://linuxhandbook.com/filename-spaces-linux/
 ```